 Add wine to deglaze the pan, scraping up all the browned bits.
 Cook to reduce liquid by half.

 Return meat to pan, including juices that may have collected.
-Add stock to a level half way up the meat.
-Meat should not be covered or it will ‘stew’ rather than ‘braise’.
-Bring to a boil.
+Add stock and bring to a boil.
 Cover and lower heat.
 Simmer for 3 hours.
 Let sit covered, off of heat, for another 30 minutes (very important to redistribute juices through the meat).

 Note: Dish can be made a day ahead.
 As with many dishes, making this ahead of time really gives the flavors time to blend.
 Reheat by adding a small amount of stock or water.